Hip Replacement FAQs

 What surgical approach will I have?

-Dr. Halawi is trained in the posterolateral (Southern), direct lateral (Hardinge), anterolateral (Watson-Jones), and direct anterior (Smith-Peterson) approaches to the hip.
+Dr. Halawi performs posterolateral, direct lateral, and direct anterior approaches to the hip.
 Each approach has its pros and cons and no one approach is superior to the other.
-The choice of surgical approach is made based on the indication for surgery, case complexity, and patient’s anatomy, age, and preferences.
+The choice of surgical approach is made based on the indication for surgery, case complexity, patient’s anatomy, age, and preferences.

 What kind of anesthesia will I have?